 In December 2003, the Company recorded a \$0.6 million charge, associated with worldwide restructuring programs to cover employee separation costs relating to the termination of 5 employees, reflecting further reductions in selling, general and administrative personnel in France, Germany and the United Kingdom.
-As of April 2, 2004, all impacted employees had been notified and 2 had been terminated, and the Company currently expects to terminate all employees and pay the entire balance of employee severance costs by December 2004.
+As of July 2, 2004, all impacted employees had been notified and 1 had been terminated, and the Company currently expects to terminate all employees and pay the entire balance of employee severance costs by November 2006.
+The Company does not expect any additional charges related to the December 2003 restructuring activity.